 University of Michigan students, transfer students, and prospective International Studies majors and minors are encouraged to schedule an appointment with a International Studies advisor through the online appointment system to discuss all International Studies prerequisite courses and requirements for the major or minor.
 General advising appointments are also available with advisors to discuss the International Studies major or minor, declaring, academic planning, course selection, registration, joint degree programs, Honors plan, senior releases, career planning, interest in graduate school, and other matters of concern.

-Virtual Advising Appointment for Spring/Summer 2020 Terms
+Virtual and Phone Advising Appointments for Fall 2020

 In parallel to the University’s migration to remote delivery of class instruction, the Program in International and Comparative Studies has migrated all advising appointments to virtual platforms.